 In a recent talk at the University at Buffalo School of Entrepreneurial Leadership, I shared how several executive teams and companies have been looking for patterns, identifying trends from those patterns, and changing how they get their work done.

-All of this is an effort to shift the odds in your favor, so when obstacles arise, you can work through them and succeed.
+All of this is an effort to shift the odds in your favor so that when obstacles arise, you can work through them and succeed.

 Complexity Patterns Recognition

-Complexity is the number of variables to be dealt with at a given time in a situation, the clarity and precision with which they can be identified, and their rate of change.
+Complexity is the number of variables to be dealt with at a given time, the clarity and precision with which they can be identified, and their rate of change.
 (Jaques 1998)

 We see this in the US military and other teams that deal with highly complex, changing, interdependent forces.